tranquanghuy0801/tranquanghuy0801.github.io/_posts/2018-12-22-hand-gesture-recognition.md

 pip install -r requirements.txt python3 app.py
 ```
+I have deployed a web service for this with the help of my supervisor of VRES program at my university.
+The link is http://cloudvis.qut.edu.au/gestureRecognition.
+Try and have fun!!!

 If any errors occur with this, send me a Pull Request at Github or my email.
 I will process that in a short time.

 Thanks you all for reading the explaination of my work.
 I appreciate any feedbacks for this.